blog

 Verifying ClusterControl on the new server

-Ensure you are able to login to ClusterControl on new server using the same username and password, and verify the cluster configuration.
+Ensure you are able to login to ClusterControl on the new server using the same username and password, and verify the cluster configuration.
 Things to look at:

 • Nodes tab